alikureishy/SDC-advanced-lane-lines/README.md

 #### Perspective Transformer
 This component, as is obvious, performs a perspective transformation of the input image.
 The 'DefaultHeadingRatios' setting is of the form '[X-Origin-Ratio, Orientation]' and in conjunction with the 'DepthRangeRatio', specifies the source points for transformation.
-The 'TransformRatios' setting is of the form '[XRatio, YRatio]' is used to specify the transformed points desired.
+The 'TransformRatios' setting is of the form '[XRatio, YRatio]' and is used to specify the transformed points desired.
 The order is [UpperLeft, UpperRight, LowerLeft, LowerRight].
 All points are expressed as ratios of the length of the corresponding dimension.
 It transforms the persective from source to destination during upstream processing, and destination back to source during the downstream pipeline.

+This configuration makes it easy to modify the perspective without needing to know the image size etc, since every point is expressed as a fraction of the corresponding dimension.

 ```
 "PerspectiveTransformer": {